Skip to main content

 meterProvider: metrics.getMeterProvider(),

-// you may want to add Azure Functions support for traces as well
+// When using Azure Functions, you may want to add Azure Functions support for traces as well

 // see https://github.com/Azure/azure-functions-nodejs-opentelemetry